dotnet/runtime/docs/workflow/using-dotnet-cli.md

   helloworld -> c:\runtime\helloworld\bin\Debug\net6.0\win-x64\publish\
 ```

+#### Troubleshooting Publish

 If you see something like the message below it means that it has failed to restore your local runtime packages.
-In such case double check your `NuGet.config` file and paths used in it.
+Check your `NuGet.config` file and paths used in it.

 ```
 c:\runtime\helloworld>dotnet publish